 Department Chair.
 This course continues the work begun in GRMN 1001, building

-those who have had a great deal of their education in the language are permitted
+those who have had a great deal of their education in the target language are

 GRMN 2001 - Intermediate German I